 These Salary Placement Guidelines apply to the broad salary ranges, which do not have steps and which allow managers to appoint employees at a specific whole dollar amount.

-- Midpoint: The midpoint usually represents the market rate for this position, and represented fully experienced employee at that level.
+- Midpoint: The midpoint usually represents the market rate for a position, and a fully experienced employee might be paid at this level.

 - Fourth Quartile: The fourth quartile of the range is normally reserved for individuals who have extensive experience and who are consistently exceptional performers.
 15 plus years, or 180 plus months, tenure in title.

 Base pay, is an employee’s regular grade-based salary.